pschaus/book_lepl1402/source/part5.rst

 Java provides extensive support of multithreading.

 When a Java program starts its execution, the Java Virtual Machine (JVM) starts an initial thread.
 This initial thread is called the **main thread** and is responsible for the execution of the ``main()`` method, which is the :ref:`entry point of most Java applications <java_main>`.
-Alongside the main thread, the JVM also start some private background threads for its own housekeeping (most notably the garbage collector).
+Alongside the main thread, the JVM also starts some private background threads for its own housekeeping (most notably the garbage collector).

 Additional threads can then be created by software developers in two different ways: